 2. Keep conversations private with this mic blocker

 Whether or not you consent, your smart devices are always listening.
-You can change your settings to mitigate this, but it’s not always possible to eliminate it completely.
+You can change your settings to mitigate this, but it’s not always possible to eliminate.
 The only sure way is a physical solution, and that’s where the Mic-Lock Microphone Blocker comes in.

 Mic-Lock tricks your phone into thinking you plugged in a headset.
 A semiconductor circuit inside the gadget disables your microphone and blocks audio.
 Plug it into your smartphone and you’re all set.

 3. RDIF wallets are some of the top tech security products